 Give me cheese, preferably grilled on toast, and I’m a happy camper.
-There are all sorts of ways to make a grilled cheese sandwich, but the Welsh have turned it into an art.
+There are many ways to make a grilled cheese sandwich, but the Welsh have turned it into an art.
 The Welsh Rarebit sandwich, grilled with tasty Welsh cheese mixed with beer, English mustard, and Worcestershire sauce gives it an extra punch.
 It’s sometimes called Welsh Rabbit, but don’t worry, no bunnies are ever harmed making this sandwich.

 Enjoy this recipe!